 On most vessels with Volvo Penta engines, all that you need is to plug the device into an empty socket of the NMEA 2000 network backbone and connect the engine cable to a Multilink hub or, using the built-in Y-connector on the engine cable of Gateway, to connect it in series with any of the EVC tachometers.

 For some engines (please see section IV of manual for details) an adaptor cable is required, and we offer different adaptor cables for a reasonable price (available in the accessories section of the ordering page).
-The only exceptions are EFI engines; cables for these engines will be available in May.

 Factory settings are suitable for most of vessels with one or two engines.
 In case of two or more engines, one Gateway is enough if they are joined to a single network.

 - in combination with a wifi-enabled chart plotter, you'll be able to monitor your engine from any cabin;

 - log engine and fuel usage by crew or renters if a recording device like Voyage Recorder is outfitted;